TC-Mercury/Mercury_Converter_for_Desktop/README.md

 # Mercury Converter (Desktop Prototype)

-> *"Consider this project the **'ancestor'** of my current Mercury Converter Android App.
+> *"Consider this project as the **'ancestor'** of my current Mercury Converter Android App.
 It’s where the core ideas and logic were first coded before migrating to mobile."*

 ### About
 This is a Java Swing application designed to download and convert YouTube videos to MP3 format directly on your desktop.
 It acts as a GUI wrapper around the powerful `yt-dlp` tool.